-Born on 14th January 1910, Frank’s only brother was baptised at Holy Trinity, Westcott on 6th March; it is obvious from the piece he wrote for the Westcott Local History Group that the young Kenneth thought a great deal of his “big brother”, 17 years his senior.
+Born on 14th January 1910, Frank’s only brother was baptised at Holy Trinity, Westcott on 6th March.
+It is obvious from the piece he later wrote for the Westcott Local History Group that the young Kenneth thought a great deal of his “big brother”, 17 years his senior.
 By 1931 Kenneth was living with his parents Charles and Rose at Shottermill near Haslemere, and in 1934 in Sunderland he married Annie Clark, born 1909, daughter of a Sunderland shipwright.
 At first the young couple lived with Charles and Rose at 2 High Lane, Haslemere; then, after the older couple’s deaths, Kenneth and Annie moved to No 6 Tyndalls, where they are found in the Electoral Registers of 1958-61 along with their grown-up children.
 Kenneth died in 1984 in Hindhead, Surrey, Annie in 1993 in Kent.

 This is a composite list of the sources consulted for all members of Frank Woodman’s family, but details for the individual family members are available if required.
 Virtually all of the sources mentioned can be viewed online via Ancestry, Find My Past and Free BMD.